 To increase the supply of quality, affordable, healthy homes and housing services for people/whānau in need, while upholding the principles of Te Tiriti o Waitangi.

 Since 2000, Nelson Tasman has been one of the least affordable housing regions in New Zealand.
-Increases in rents and home prices here have far surpassed increases in wages and benefits for a long time.
+Rents and house prices have steadily risen, but wages and benefits haven't risen at the same rate.

 The Nelson Tasman Housing Trust was established in 2004 as a community response to the housing crisis in Nelson and Tasman.
 We work with the Government, local councils, and many other community agencies to improve access to good quality, affordable housing for people on low incomes.